The architecture for Collaboration Edge interfaces with two major networks: Internet and PSTN.

 Role of Voice Gateways

-For more information on voice gateways, refer to the Cisco 4000 Series Integrated Services Routers documentation available at:
+For more information on voice gateways, refer to the documentation for Cisco Integrated Services Routers available at:

 This section presents a general description of how to deploy Cisco Expressway for Internet connectivity and Cisco Unified Border Element for PSTN access.